anipietrzak/selenium-javascript-template/README.md

 npm run run:chrome
 ```

-If your are using Firefox instead:
+If you are using Firefox, run the following command:
 ```
 npm run run:firefox
 ```